MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## Network intrusion protection

-Preventing unauthorized access to an mission-critical application and encompassed data is vital to maintain availability and safeguard data integrity.
+Preventing unauthorized access to a mission-critical application and encompassed data is vital to maintain availability and safeguard data integrity.

 ### Design considerations